-German requirements are mainly based on the Commercial Code (HGB).
-In addition, the approved standards of the German Accounting Standards Committee apply to the consolidated accounts of listed companies.
-Listed companies may fully apply IAS or US GAAP in place of German rules in their consolidated financial statements, so long as these comply with EU Directives.
+Listed companies may alternatively fully apply IAS or US GAAP in place of German rules in their consolidated financial statements, so long as these comply with EU Directives.

-German accounting may differ from that required by IAS because of the absence of specific German rules in the following areas:
+German accounting may differ from that required by IAS because of the absence of specific German rules on recognition and measurement in the following areas:

-currency translation of the financial statements of foreign subsidiaries IAS 21 annual impairment reviews when a depreciable life in excess of 20 years is used for goodwill or intangible assets the treatment of certain financial instruments by their issuer as equity or liability consolidation of special purpose entities there is no specific regulation on the recognition pattern of operating lease payments or on the recognition of lease incentives.

-IAS 17.25; SIC 15
+- currency translation of the financial statements of foreign subsidiaries IAS 21 - annual impairment reviews when a depreciable life in excess of 20 years is used for goodwill or intangible assets IAS 38.99; IAS 22.56 - the treatment of certain financial instruments by their issuer as equity or liability IAS 32.18 consolidation of special purpose entities SIC 12 - there is no specific regulation on the recognition pattern of operating lease payments or on the recognition of lease incentives.
+IAS 17.25; SIC 15 Tł nere are no specific rules requiring disclosures of: a primary statement of changes in equity IAS 1.7 FIFO or current cost of inventory when LIFO is used IAS 2.36 fair values of financial assets and liabilities IAS 32.77 fair values of investment properties IAS 40.69 related party transactions other than certain disclosures (e.g., payments to management) IAS 24.22 discontinuing operations IAS 35 earnings per share.
+IAS 33